Deyan-Petkov/UnitConverter/README.md

 # UnitConverter

-  UnitConverter is a Web Application delivering information for some of the most relevant measurement units which also provides a basic conversion functionality and ability to save your favourite calculations.
+  UnitConverter is a Web Application delivering information for some of the most relevant measurement units which also provides a basic conversion functionality and ability to save your favourite calculations..

 Technologies :
 - Spring Web MVC Servlet